-Year of the Dragon: The Complete Guide
+Decoding the Year of the Dragon: A Comprehensive Guide

 The Year of the Dragon... even the name exudes a certain mystique.
 Dragons, the mythological creatures of Chinese folklore, are one of the 12 animals represented in the Chinese zodiac.

 Join us as we explore the roots of this fascinating astrological system.
 Discover which colors, directions, and numbers best suit dragons.
 Additionally, resolve the troubles in your love life!

 Table of Contents

 - Tips for dragons

 - Year of the Dragon vocabulary

 What is the Chinese zodiac?

 There are a number of similarities between the Chinese zodiac and the Western zodiac, which forms the basis of Western astrology and horoscopes.

 Similarities and differences with the Western zodiac